open-data-fabric/open-data-fabric/rfcs/014-minimize-offset-scanning.md

 ## Reference-level explanation
-The `AddData` and `ExecuteQuery` events will add a new `prevOffset` property to represent last offset of the previous data slice.
-It Must be equal to the last non-empty `outputData.offsetInterval.end`.
+The `AddData` and `ExecuteQuery` events will be extended with a new `prevOffset` property to represent last offset of the previous data slice.
+It must be equal to the last non-empty `outputData.offsetInterval.end`.

 The `InputSlice` will no longer use closed `[start, end]` intervals for `blockInterval` and `offsetInterval`.
 The new schema will use what are essentially half-open intervals where starting point will always be carried across all transaction, even if the interval itself is empty.

-Proposed schema:
+Proposed `InputSlice` schema:
 ```json
 {
   "description": "Describes a slice of the input dataset used during a transformation",